 - The Inter-County Championships - A rare team-doubles event - represent your County for national glory, or to avoid the wooden spoon.
 The social event of the croquet calendar.

 - National Inter-Club Events - Eight inter-club knockout competitions for all levels of play.

 - Selection Events - A collection of events.
 A chance to represent England or the CA, or challenge yourself against the country's best.

-- Student Championship - AC and Student Championship - GC.
-For those in Higher Education; includes both include team and singles events.
+- Students' Championship - AC and Students' Championship - GC.
+For those in Higher Education; includes both team and singles events.

 - The Open Championships - The premier AC event, historically known as the British Open, where the runner up receives a better trophy (subject to opinion) than the winner.
 Doubles and singles.

 - The Men's Women's and Mixed Doubles Championships - Separate events for men and women - one of the oldest and highly regarded championship events.

 - The Peel Memorials (first played 1898) - A handicap event commemorating Walter Peel, founder of the CA, consists of men's and women's singles and mixed doubles.